 The inspector(s) should verify that the MRO is receiving drug test results from the HHS-certified laboratory within 5 business days after the laboratory receives each specimen for testing by evaluating a sample of test results reviewed under this IP.
 Laboratories typically report negative results to the MRO within 24 hours of receipt of a specimen for testing and may take several days to report a positive result (which is dependent on the drug or drug metabolite identified in the donor’s specimen).

-Verify that the MRO completes review and notifies the licensee’s designated representative within 10 business days of receiving: (1) any positive, adulterated, substituted, or invalid test result from the HHS-certified laboratory; and (2) in instances where no legitimate medical explanation for the test result(s) exist(s).
+Verify that the MRO completes their review and notifies the licensee’s designated representative within 10 business days of receiving: (1) any positive, adulterated, substituted, or invalid test result from the HHS-certified laboratory; and (2) in instances where no legitimate medical explanation for the test result(s) exist(s).
 (10 CFR 26.185(p))

-Specific Guidance.
+Specific Guidance

+The inspector(s) should verify that the MRO(s) supporting the FFD program complies with the FFD policies and 10 CFR Part 26 requirements by completing the following activities:

+Validate through reviews of the Federal CCF, the laboratory test result, and the MRO-verified result for a sample of tests (i.e., drug positive; adulterated; substituted; invalid) that the MRO is conducting the required reviews and that each review is completed, and the licensee is notified within 10 days of the MRO receiving the result from the laboratory.
+The inspector(s) may need to request from the MRO the laboratory test result as the licensee may not be in possession of this document.

 Verify that the licensee is conducting confirmatory alcohol testing for any individual with an initial alcohol test result of 0.02 percent BAC or greater.
 (10 CFR 26.99)

 Specific Guidance